Angular-Wave/angular.ts/src/core/filter/filter.md

 - @description
 - Filters are used for formatting data displayed to the user.
 -
 - They can be used in view templates, controllers or services.
-AngularJS comes
+AngularTS comes
 - with a collection of [built-in filters](api/ng/filter), but it is easy to
 - define your own as well.
 -